 In 1999, Downtown College Prep (DCP) opened its first charter high school in Silicon Valley.
-Today, DCP operates four charter schools serving students in 5th grade through 12th grade.
+Today, DCP operates four charter schools serving students in 6th grade through 12th grade.
 Driving this expansion is a deep commitment to the school mission and to the traditionally underserved students and families of San Jose.
 The mission of DCP is to prepare first-generation college-bound students to be leaders for tomorrow through secondary school success and college completion.
 DCP believes that all students, regardless of prior academic achievement, can and should be prepared for college success.
 Today, 96% of DCP students matriculate directly to college after high school, the majority of them to a four-year university.
 Fifty two percent of DCP graduates complete or are on track to complete college, compared to 9% of students with similar demographics nationwide.
-After 24 years, DCP continues to build a transformational learning community where students are pioneers in their family, neighborhood, and city.
+After 23 years, DCP continues to build a transformational learning community where students are pioneers in their family, neighborhood, and city.
 College success for low-income communities of color is critically urgent.
-DCP's college readiness model ensures graduates and their families are supported in their pursuit of a college degree.
 With a focus on students who are historically underserved by traditional public schools, DCP families are largely low-income Latinx families with limited educational attainment.
-The primary component of DCPs model is getting students "to" college.
+The primary component of DCPs model is getting students to college.
 DCP ensures students possess a personal commitment to college, as well as the knowledge, skills, and study habits to excel with the A-G requirements of California's university systems.
 DCP believes students must also possess leadership and learning experiences that give them a competitive advantage; and the college mindset to navigate the admissions process.

-Getting students through college involves a family-level commitment and financial plan to ensure students are able to persist throughout their college experience.
-DCP also provides an accessible support system of advisors, peers, and alumni to help support students on their journey, while providing opportunities for students to develop personal qualities of confidence, grit, tenacity, and perseverance to see their college dreams through to fruition.
-Downtown College Prep- El Primero High School (EPHS) serves approximately 500 students.
-True to our mission, we serve students who participate in the free and reduced lunch program (73%), are learning English (45.7%) and Latinx (97%).
+DCP provides an accessible support system of advisors, peers to help support students through their journey, while providing opportunities for students to develop personal qualities of confidence, grit, tenacity, and perseverance to see their college dreams through to fruition.
+Downtown College Prep- El Camino Middle School (ECMS) serves approximately 200 students in grades 5-8.
+True to our mission, we serve students who participate in the free and reduced lunch program (85.7%), are learning English (51%) and Latinx (92.5%).
 To support our students in gaining the academic and social skills needed for college admission and persistence, we offer a full range of academic courses with embedded interventions to support skill acquisition and personal development.
-All students participate in College and Career Readiness or Advisory courses where they receive direct support in unpacking what is required for success in their current year and planning for their future college experience.
+All students participate in Advisory courses where they receive direct support in unpacking what is required for success in their current year and planning for their future college experience.
 Through this course, students and families have a specific point of contact to facilitate community, support and shared responsibility for each student's success.
-EPHS offers a full educational program to ensure that students meet the A-G entrance requirements for CSU/UC in order to graduate.
-In addition, students also participate in extracurricular enrichment opportunities like internships, summer abroad and summer fellowships, engineering courses and competitions and sports teams.
-Students build their college-going identities through trips and visits with alumni and to colleges across the state.